33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Where to stay

-Before moving to Victoria, we used to visit the city for long weekends – we even spent a few days here on our honeymoon!
+Before moving to Victoria, we often came for long weekends – and even spent part of our honeymoon here!

-For more homey accommodations with a kitchen, see our post on some of Victoria’s great Airbnbs and Vrbo vacation rentals.
+- For more homey accommodations with a kitchen, see our post on some of Victoria’s nicest Airbnbs and Vrbo vacation rentals.

 Getting to Victoria